hamidahoderinwale/cursor-telemetry/README.md

 ---

-**Note**: This dashboard is designed for data science workflows and provides specialized insights into notebook-based development patterns.
-The system is optimized for macOS and Cursor IDE integration.
+**Note**: This dashboard is designed specifically for data science workflows and provides specialized insights into Jupyter notebook-based development patterns.
+The system is optimized for macOS, Cursor IDE integration, and requires .ipynb files for full functionality.